-- In 2018, upon our achievement of the Approval Milestone, interest on borrowings began accruing at 11.50% per year, 8% of which is payable in cash quarterly and 3.5% of which is deferred and added to principal until maturity. - In 2019: - The final payment fee was increased from 8% to 10% of the principal outstanding upon repayment. - We issued additional warrants to CRG to purchase 113 shares of our common stock, exercisable any time prior to September 9, 2029 at an exercise price of \$7,750.00 per share, with provisions for termination upon a change of control or a sale of all or substantially all of our assets (these warrants, along with the warrants to purchase 105 shares of common stock previously issued to CRG, are collectively referred to as the "CRG Warrants"). - We reduced the exercise price for the warrants previously issued to CRG to \$7,750.00. - In 2022, the principal maturity date was extended to December 30, 2024, and the Term Loan's interest-only payment period was extended until that maturity date. - In 2023: - We entered into a waiver and consent with CRG that reduced the minimum liquidity covenant to \$500,000 until December 31, 2023. - CRG waived certain specified events of default associated with our issuance of shares of Series A Redeemable Convertible Preferred Stock in August 2022 and the subsequent redemption (See Note 7 of the notes to our condensed consolidated financial statements). - In July 2023, CRG canceled \$10.0 million of the Term Loan's principal in exchange for 483,457 shares of common stock and 93,297 shares of Series B Convertible Preferred Stock. - In October 2023, the interest-only period and maturity of the Term Loan were extended to December 31, 2025 and the \$500,000 liquidity covenant was made permanent.
+- In 2018, upon our achievement of the Approval Milestone, interest on borrowings began accruing at 11.50% per year, 8% of which is payable in cash quarterly and 3.5% of which is deferred and added to principal until maturity. - In 2019: - The final payment fee was increased from 8% to 10% of the principal outstanding upon repayment. - We issued additional warrants to CRG to purchase 113 shares of our common stock, exercisable any time prior to September 9, 2029 at an exercise price of \$7,750.00 per share, with provisions for termination upon a change of control or a sale of all or substantially all of our assets (these warrants, along with the warrants to purchase 105 shares of common stock previously issued to CRG, are collectively referred to as the "CRG Warrants"). - We reduced the exercise price for the warrants previously issued to CRG to \$7,750.00. - In 2022, the principal maturity date was extended to December 30, 2024, and the Term Loan's interest-only payment period was extended until that maturity date. - In 2023: - We entered into a waiver and consent with CRG that reduced the minimum liquidity covenant to \$500,000 until December 31, 2023. - CRG waived certain specified events of default associated with our issuance of shares of Series A Redeemable Convertible Preferred Stock in August 2022 and the subsequent redemption (See Note 7 of the notes to our condensed consolidated financial statements). - In July 2023, CRG canceled \$10.0 million of the Term Loan's principal in exchange for 483,457 shares of common stock and 93,297 shares of Series B Convertible Preferred Stock.
+In connection with the principal cancelation, CRG waived the final payment fees associated with the canceled principal. - In October 2023, the interest-only period and maturity of the Term Loan were extended to December 31, 2025 and the \$500,000 liquidity covenant was made permanent. - In 2024: - In April 2024, CRG canceled \$15.0 million of the Term Loan's principal in exchange for 3,280,618 shares of common stock and 17,160.48 shares of Series A Convertible Preferred Stock.
+In connection with the principal cancelation, CRG waived the final payment fees associated with the canceled principal.
+In addition, the Term Loan Agreement was amended to extend the period in which the Company may elect to pay a portion of the accrued paid-in-kind interest to the earlier of (a) December 31, 2025 and (b) the date on which a default has occurred. - In May 2024, CRG canceled \$15.0 million of the Term Loan's principal in exchange for 4,748,335 shares of common stock.
+In connection with the principal cancelation, CRG waived the final payment fees associated with the canceled principal.
+In addition, the Term Loan Agreement was amended to allow CRG or their affiliates to acquire a majority of shares in the Company without causing a change of control as defined under the Term Loan Agreement.

-The warrants to purchase 218 shares of our common stock remain outstanding on March 31, 2024.
-There were no covenant violations during the three months ended March 31, 2024.
+The warrants to purchase 218 shares of our common stock remain outstanding on June 30, 2024.
+There were no covenant violations during the three and six months ended June 30, 2024.